tlswg/tls13-spec/draft-ietf-tls-tls13.md

 take the following inputs:

 - The certificate and signing key to be used.
-- A Handshake Context based on the transcript of the handshake messages
+- A Handshake Context consisting of the set of messages to be included in the transcript hash.
 - A base key to be used to compute a MAC key.

 Based on these inputs, the messages then contain: